sajucrajan/our-ai-journey/_posts/2021-07-17-artificial-intelligence-cyber-security-and-ethics.md

 title: Artificial Intelligence - Cyber Security & Ethics
 layout: post
 post-image: "/assets/images/ai-cybersecurity-n-ethics/cybersecurity-title.webp"
-description: AI can be use to ensure cybersecurity as well as to
+description: AI can be use to ensure cybersecurity as well as to initiate cyber attacks?
+What are the ethics and values that
 tags:
 - ai
 - cybersecurity